-Early-day dining in the capital has come on a long way from a cuppa and a fry-up down the caff.
-‘Brunch’ – once viewed as suspiciously fancy – is now a social staple, and what’s not to love?
-It’s breakfast, but drinking isn’t frowned upon.
-Here’s our pick of where in town is worth skipping a lie-in for…
+Early-day dining in the capital has come a long way from a cuppa and a fry-up down the caff.
+‘Brunch’ – once viewed as suspiciously fancy – is now a social staple in London, and what’s not to love?
+From bottomless bellinis to goji-laced porridge, we’ve got your morning-after menu covered…

 B&H BUILDINGS, CLERKENWELL

 Framed by Spa Fields Park, a calm stretch of green in EC1’s buzzy creative hub, B&H Buildings is the cool, colonial outpost to sister-venue Bourne & Hollingsworth’s jumping Twenties gin joint.
 The focal point is a C-shaped bar that, come brunch time, doles out note-perfect Bloody Marys, enlivening Aperol spritzes and bottomless bellinis.
 Menu-wise, go simple with granola, indulgent with pancakes, traditional with eggs of all hollandaise-slathered varieties, or hearty with the excellent build-your-own full English (the home-made baked beans are a winner).
 For maximum effect, pick a sunny morning and sit in the fern-filled conservatory to soak up the old-time grandeur.

 GRANGER & CO, NOTTING HILL

 Hillbillies flock to chef Bill Granger’s Westbourne Grove restaurant for morning meet-ups over chilli-fried egg and bacon brioche rolls, broken egg and spinach ricotta or the signature full Aussie breakfast, washed down with a why-the-hell-not bottle of Billecart-Salmon champagne.
 A slice of laid-back Sydney sunshine transplanted to leafy West London.